 Meaning These findings suggest emergency physicians are increasingly using computed tomography cerebral angiography and less often using lumbar puncture for headache evaluations, which appears safe in the short-term but has uncertain long-term consequences.

 Supplemental content

-Author affiliations and article information are listed at the end of this article.
+Author affiliations and article information are listed at the end of this article hemorrhage or bacterial meningitis.
+While this shift in diagnostic strategy appeared safe in the short-term, the long-term consequences remain unclear.